casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-arg "owner:key='account-hash-303c0f8208220fe9a4de40e1ada1d35fdd6c678877908f01fddb2a56502d67fd'" \
 // The account hash of the account that you are querying as an operator.
 --session-arg "operator:key='account-hash-9f81014b9c7406c531ebf0477132283f4eb59143d7903a2fae54358b26cea44b'" \
-// An optional name argument can be set to specify the name of the key in your account
+// An optional name argument can be set to specify the name of the key in your account.
-// "name:string='my_custom_result_key'" \
+// --session-arg "name:string='my_custom_result_key'" \
 // The gas payment you are allotting, in motes.
 --payment-amount "500000000"